 “I grew up in an active political family, but my focus shifted to policy when I volunteered as an ACT tutor in Memphis public schools.
 I attended school 30 minutes away, but saw drastic differences in educational quality and access.
 It made me question the wide educational gaps.”

-Christine was a founding member of the UM Food Bank and a leader with the Associated Student Body, Ole Miss College Democrats, and Mississippi First.
+Dickason was a founding member of the UM Food Bank and a leader with the Associated Student Body, Ole Miss College Democrats, and Mississippi First.
 She presented her ideas about education at a national conference and her honors thesis included a documentary film on college preparation and student aspirations in MS public high schools.
-Christine was also a Truman Scholarship finalist.
+Dickason was also a Truman Scholarship finalist.

 Why study public policy leadership at UM?
 “Public Policy Leadership is an incredibly unique program that is only offered at a graduate level at many schools.
 It allows you to build enduring relationships with excellent professors.
 Through the program, I was able to present at a national conference, intern in D.C. (twice!), travel to local farms to learn about food policy, and take a unique, creative approach to my honors thesis.
 It provides a solid foundation to build a variety of careers, whether it be participating in Mississippi Teacher Corps, working for a Senator, or making your way to the White House!”